Dinakar-Dasari/aws_lambda/README.md

   + When our task is done we can destroy the instance.
   + Here, we manage the infrastructure.
 + **Aws lambda:**
+  + Boto3, the official AWS SDK for Python, is used to create, configure, and manage AWS services.
   + It's a serverless computing.
   + When we create a Lambda function, we are not creating or managing any server.
   + AWS will run your code in a temporary, managed container.